wayneashleyberry/phplint/readme.md

 $ phplint '**/*.php'
 ```

+Paths and filenames are parsed using
-phplint uses [globby](https://github.com/sindresorhus/globby) for globbing filenames, so the following would work as well:
+[globby](https://github.com/sindresorhus/globby), so the following would work
+as well:

 ```sh
 $ phplint '**/*.php' '!vendor/**'